Contact Info & About Us

 “Don’t agonise, organise.” – Florynce Kennedy

 We are Get In Her Ears.
-We are dedicated to promoting and supporting women and non-binary people in music.
+We are dedicated to promoting and supporting women, non-binary and LGBTQIA+ people in music.
 We aspire to a music industry and gig environment which is free from sexual assault and any form of harassment.

 WE VALUE: